Shippable/execTemplates/README.md

 This project contains all the script templates that are used to execute a build on Shippable.
-[ReqProc](https://github.com/Shippable/reqProc) combines the generic templates present in this project with the build data to generate build-specific `bash` scripts.
+[ReqProc](https://github.com/Shippable/reqProc) combines the generic templates present in this project with build data to generate build-specific `bash` scripts.
 These scripts are eventually executed by [reqExec](https://github.com/Shippable/reqExec) either on the build node or inside a Docker container.